StuartRiffle/ragtag-tiger/README.md

 sudo apt update -y
 sudo apt-get install -y build-essential cmake git python3 python3-venv pip
 ```
-On Windows you can do the same under [WSL](https://learn.microsoft.com/en-us/windows/wsl/), or use something native like [Chocolatey](https://chocolatey.org/install):
+On Windows you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/) to do the same, or use something native like [Chocolatey](https://chocolatey.org/install):
 ```
 choco install /y python git cuda
 ```